 Hazard mitigation is defined as sustained action taken to reduce or eliminate the long-term risk to life and property from natural hazards such as flooding, high winds, winter storms, and wildfires.
 Hazard mitigation planning is the process through which communities identify the risks they face and develop strategies to implement hazard mitigation measures.

 Cumberland County has a current hazard mitigation plan (HMP) that was completed in 2016.
-As of April 1st of 2021, Cumberland County has begun an update of their hazard mitigation plan.
+As of April 1st of 2021, Cumberland County is in the process of updating their hazard mitigation plan.
 An update is needed at this time because:

 - Hazard mitigation plans are required by the Federal Emergency Management Agency (FEMA) under the Disaster Mitigation Act of 2000 (DMA 2000) to maintain eligibility for certain federal disaster funds and help communities substantially reduce the risk of injury, death, property loss, and economic disruption from natural disasters.